 In any product promotion identifying the communication channels to deliver the message is very important to achieve success.
-Once print media held the center stage but now electronic media (radio and TV), social media (Twitter, Facebook, Reddit, Pinterest), blogging, websites, events, public relations, email marketing , direct customer interactions, Pay Per Click Advertising, Inbound lead nurturing, getting customer feedback through various channels are all essential part of 360 degree marketing.
+Once print media held the center stage but now electronic media (radio and TV), social media (Twitter, Facebook, Reddit, Pinterest), blogging, websites, events, public relations, email marketing , direct customer interactions, Pay Per Click Advertising, Inbound lead nurturing, getting customer feedback through various channels are all essential part of 360 degrees marketing.

 Combines the best of integrated marketing and web

-The prime advantage of 360 degree marketing is the focus on the consumer for its communication which is also at the heart of integrated marketing communications and delivering a consistent message across touch points.
+The prime advantage of 360-degree marketing is the focus on the consumer for its communication which is also at the heart of integrated marketing communications and delivering a consistent message across touchpoints.
 It is a powerful strategy as it combines print, web, social media and mobile advertising and market promotion.
 Truly quite holistic.

 Capable of being utilized across industries

 Oil company Shell in association with Ferrari, KFC, Australian tourism industry, and a variety of other consumer, business industries.
 Tourism Australia has come up with There’s Nothing like Australia campaign that uses virtual reality (VR), to showcase the country’s aquatic and coastal experiences.
-The seventeen films cover ride over the 12 Apostles, sailing the Whitsundays, swimming with sea lions and dolphins in Australia, cruising Sydney Harbour, snorkelling in the Great Barrier Reef among others.
+The seventeen films cover ride over the 12 Apostles, sailing the Whitsundays, swimming with sea lions and dolphins in Australia, cruising Sydney Harbour, snorkeling in the Great Barrier Reef among others.

 Creativity is at the heart of 360 degree

-According to DC Priyan, who has worked earlier with Ogilvy & Mather, creativity is at the heart of 360 degree marketing.
+According to DC Priyan, who has worked earlier with Ogilvy & Mather, creativity is at the heart of 360-degree marketing.
 Ideas will continue to drive execution, but pervasive creativity will define the success of the campaign and the brand in the marketplace.

 360 degree for crisis management and control

-It is not just for a market promotion that 360 degree strategy would be appropriate.
+It is not just for a market promotion that 360-degree strategy would be appropriate.
 When a product or brand runs into trouble as in the case of Volkswagen in many countries for its pollution control issue, Maggi for its content that was seen to be carcinogenic, or automobile makers like Toyota who had to recall cars in ten thousands, appropriate 360 degree strategy can be deployed to create a favorable image among the consumers and general public.
 Maggi could have to use the print media with advertisements on what was their version of the issue and web platform could have been deployed to reach the target audience- children and youth.